 However, this doesn’t completely deal with the objection.
 Some of my objectors—Bruner, for example—should be satisfied with it, because by ‘self’ they mean ‘self-concept’: how I represent myself to myself or think about myself.
 But other narrativists mean something deeper than ‘my persona is my autobiographical self-interpretation’.
 For Charles Taylor in particular, the consequential questions about living a human life well only come into play at all when we interpret ourselves into existence.
 There is no self to which standards of life’s going well or badly apply, prior to reflection on the self.

 I therefore need a second reply: pluralist realism about self-knowledge.
 I can accept for the sake of argument that self-interpretation creates the object of one particular kind of self-knowledge, a self-interpretation.
 Perhaps it is knowledge of what my life means to me, or of how I evaluate myself.
 But I want to defend the genuine experience of self-discovery, which reveals the self as unchosen, seedlike, and initially opaque.
-That is, as something there which we must uncover by active inquiry, not something created by interpretation.
+That is, as something there which we must uncover by active enquiry, not something created by interpretation.
 My account is pluralist about three things: about kinds of self-knowledge; about our means for gaining it; and about our resources for representing it.
 My account is realist in that it denies both the error theory and the Kantian accounts of self-interpretation.
 I argue that there is a self there prior to and independent of investigation, and that we can—with work—reveal it.

-My argument for that account is: the more distinct methods of self-discovery we can identify, the less plausible the single, totalising narrative self-interpretation account will look.
+My argument for that account is: the more distinct methods of self-discovery we can identify, the less plausible the single, totalizing narrative self-interpretation account will look.
 The Delphic demand aims at self-knowledge of many different kinds, and we can pursue it using many different means.

 I suggest, first, that a narrative self-interpretation is, at best, one among many kinds of self-knowledge, and not the most interesting to us.
-We can also gain knowledge of ourselves as unchosen, initially opaque things with distinctive potentials to be developed, expressed, and more or less skillfully handled.
+We can also gain knowledge of ourselves as unchosen, initially opaque things with distinctive potentials to be developed, expressed, and more or less skilfully handled.
 Second, that narrative self-interpretation is, at best, one of many ways we might gain self-knowledge, and not the most effective.
-In my book I argue for self-discovery by pleasure and by solitary asceticism; here I focus on self-discovery by inititation into a regular ascetic role.
+In my book I argue for self-discovery by pleasure and by solitary asceticism; here I focus on self-discovery by initiation into a regular ascetic role.

 The force of that depends, of course, on how compelling I can make each of these distinct kinds and methods of self-knowledge, and I cannot do anything more towards that now.
 So, I leave this as a plan and promise, and move on.